akash-mathane/fullstack-Dashboard/README.md

 - User authentication and authorization.
 - Real-time updates from the database.
 - CRUD operations on specific data entities.
-- Responsive design for mobile and desktop.

 - ## Technologies Used

-- **React**: The frontend of the application is built using React, a popular JavaScript library for building user interfaces.
+- **React**: The front end of the application is built using React, a popular JavaScript library for building user interfaces.

-- **Flask**: The Flask framework is used to create the backend API that serves data to the frontend and handles user authentication.
+- **Flask**: The Flask framework is used to create the backend API that serves data to the front end and handles user authentication.

 - **PostgreSQL**: PostgreSQL is the chosen database management system for storing and retrieving data from the Northwind database.